epics-docs/epics-docs/guides/Address_Specification.md

 Thus, because the calc record uses its value fields as the operands of its expression, the constant becomes part of the calculation.

-When nothing is specified in a link field, it is a NULL link.
+When nothing is specified in a link field, it's a NULL link.
 Before Release 3.13, the value fields associated with the NULL link were initialized with the value of zero.
-From Release 3.13 onwards,
+From Release 3.13 onward,
-the value fields associated with the links are not initialized.
+the value fields associated with the links aren't initialized.

-A constant may also be used in the desired output location or DOL field of an output record.
+A constant may also be used in the desired output location or `DOL` field of an output record.
-In such a case, the initial desired output value (VAL) will be that constant.
+In such a case, the initial desired output value (`VAL`) will be that constant.
-Any specified conversions are performed on the value before it is written as long as the device support module supports conversions (the Soft Channel device support routine does not perform conversions).
+Any specified conversions are performed on the value before it's written as long as the device support module supports conversions (the Soft Channel device support routine doesn't perform conversions).
 The desired output value can be changed by an operator at run-time by writing to the value field.